LukeShortCloud/rootpages/markdown/file_systems.md

     * ordered = All data is written to the storage device before updating the journal's metadata.
     * writeback = Data can be written to the drive at the same time it updates the journal.
 * barrier
     * 1 = On.
-The filesystem will ensure that data gets written to the drive in the correct order.
+The file system will ensure that data gets written to the drive in the correct order.
 This provides better integrity to the file system due to power failure.
     * 0 = Off.
 If a battery backup RAID unit is used, then the barrier is not needed as it should be able to finish the writes after a power failure.
 This could provide a performance increase.
 * noacl = Disable the Linux extended access control lists.
 * nouser_xattr = Disable extended file attributes.
-* errors = Specify what happens when there is an error in the filesystem.
+* errors = Specify what happens when there is an error in the file system.
     * remount-ro = Automatically remound the partition into a read-only mode.
     * continue = Ignore the error.
     * panic = Shutdown the operating system if any errors are found.
 * discard = Enables TRIM support.
-The filesystem will immediately free up the space from a deleted file for use with new files.
+The file system will immediately free up the space from a deleted file for use with new files.
 * nodiscard = Disables TRIM.
 [2]

 Sources: